 In 1961 UF received a major grant from the Rockefeller Foundation for a Caribbean Research Program.
 That same year the Latin American program was among the first in the country to be designated a National Resource Center by the US Department of Education (USDE) and to receive assistance and fellowships through the USDE’s Title VI program in area studies.

-In September 1963, the School of Inter-American Studies was renamed the Center for Latin American Studies and it has been funded through Title VI ever since.
+In 1962, the Center was awarded Title VI funding and has continuously received funds to support its initiatives.
+In September 1963, the School of Inter-American Studies was renamed the Center for Latin American Studies.
 UF faculty members have been a force behind the development of the field of Latin American Studies nationally.
 Between 1949 and 1978, the Handbook of Latin American Studies, the premier bibliography on the region, was published by the University of Florida Press.
 Three former and current UF faculty members are past-presidents of LASA.